-When DOC is the requesting agency, the funds certifying official must timely execute all financial documents and ensure that funds are certified and legally available.
+When the Department of Commerce is the requesting agency, the funds certifying official must timely execute all financial documents and ensure that funds are certified and legally available.
 The project officer, in conjunction with appropriate members of the interagency acquisition management team, will establish an independent cost estimate.

-When DOC is the servicing agency, the contracting officer must decline to accept funding that is not properly identified or fails to include adequate description of the bona fide need.
+When the Department of Commerce is the servicing agency, the contracting officer must decline to accept funding that is not properly identified or fails to include adequate description of the bona fide need.
 The project officer for the operating unit, in conjunction with the appropriate members of the internal interagency acquisition management team, will prepare a cost estimate of the operating unit's effort contemplated in the agreement and any applicable fees.